fmo/encryption/README.md

 Example Use Case:
 Alice wants to send a secure message to Bob.
 Bob gives Alice his public key.
 Alice encrypts her message with Bob's public key, and only Bob can decrypt it with his private key.

+Another Usage
+Alice wants to prove that she sent this message.
+Alice uses her Private Key to Encrypt the message.
+Alice gives her Public Key to Bob.
+If Bob can decrypt with Alice's Public key:

+* Bob knows Alice must have sent the message
+* Bob knows message was not modified in transit

 # AES-256
 AES-256 encryption is a method that scrambles data using a 256-bit key